-Type of vegetation removal Standards and requirements to warrant exclusion works should be in accordance with the Policy 11/007 - Camphor Laurel Management in Byron Shire. • Clearing of noxious weeds must be carried out to ensure damage does not occur to surrounding locally indigenous vegetation.
-Works authorised in a property vegetation plan issued under the Native Vegetation Act 2003 Works to be limited to those specified in the property vegetation plan.
-Vegetation removal authorised under State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 The SEPP allows the removal of trees or vegetation associated with a Complying Development Certificate where it: is not a heritage item; the tree is not listed on Council's Significant Tree Register (Appendix B2.1), and the tree or vegetation will be within 3m of any development that is a building that has an area of more than 25m2, and the tree or vegetation has a height that is less than: (i) for development that is the erection of a new dwelling house - 8m and is not required to be retained as a condition of consent to the subdivision of the lot, or (ii) for any other development-6m.
-Works authorised under other Acts, Regulations and State Environmental Planning Policies including: • Native Vegetation Act 2003, • Forestry Act 2012 • Plantations and Reafforestation Act 1999, • Electricity Supply Act 1995, • Roads Act 1993, • Surveying and Spatial Information Act 1995, • Rural Fires Act 1997, • SEPP (Infrastructure) 2007 • Water Management Act 2000 Works may be carried out if authorised or otherwise permitted under Acts, Regulations or State Environmental Planning Policies, This abovementioned exemption does not apply to vegetation removal in the R5 zone that is permitted under Part 3, Division 2 and 3 of the Native Vegetation Act (i.e. RAMA's).
+Type of vegetation removal Standards and requirements to warrant exclusion works should be in accordance with the Policy 11/007 - Camphor Laurel Management in Byron Shire.
+Clearing of noxious weeds must be carried out to ensure damage does not occur to surrounding locally indigenous vegetation.
+Works authorised in a property vegetation plan issued under the Native Vegetation Act 2003 • Works to be limited to those specified in the property vegetation plan.
+Vegetation removal authorised under State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 The SEPP allows the removal of trees or vegetation associated with a Complying Development Certificate where it: is not a heritage item ; the tree is not listed on Council's Significant Tree Register (Appendix B2.1), and the tree or vegetation will be within 3m of any development that is a building that has an area of more than 25m2, and the tree or vegetation has a height that is less than: Works authorised under other Acts, Regulations and State Environmental Planning Policies including: Native Vegetation Act 2003, Forestry Act 2012 Plantations and Reafforestation Act 1999, Electricity Supply Act 1995, Roads Act 1993, Surveying and Spatial Information Act 1995, Rural Fires Act 1997, SEPP (Infrastructure) 2007 Water Management Act 2000 Works may be carried out if authorised or otherwise permitted under Acts, Regulations or State Environmental Planning Policies, This abovementioned exemption does not apply to vegetation removal in the R5 zone that is permitted under Part 3, Division 2 and 3 of the Native Vegetation Act (i.e. RAMA's).
 Development consent will still be required under this Chapter.
 Must be carried out to the minimum extent necessary.
 The onus is on the landholder to demonstrate that vegetation removal is lawful.